Zei33/acute-video/README.md

 This project is still in development and much of the functionality has not yet been implemented.
 The font is imported into the css file from Google Fonts at the moment, this behaviour will be changed later.

-Icons are SVGs from [Font Awesome's Free Audio & Video library](https://fontawesome.com/icons?d=gallery&c=audio-video&m=free).
+Icons are SVGs from [Font Awesome's Free Audio & Video Icon Library](https://fontawesome.com/icons?d=gallery&c=audio-video&m=free).

 Check out a live example of acute video [here](https://zeiworld.net/acute-video/)!